replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 ## Configuring and Using Snapshots

-Several steps are needed to set up the snapshots feature before backups can be created.

-Complete the following procedures to configure snapshots (backup):
+Complete the following procedures to configure and use snapshots backup and restore:

 1. Review the limitations and considerations.
 See [Limitations and Considerations](#limitations-and-considerations).